-This is Julio’s second year at Wintershines
+This is Julio’s third year at Wintershines

 Takashi Ito Takashi has been carving ice sculptures for many years and is also an executive chef at the Inn at Laurel Point in Victoria, BC.
 Takashi took a short course on ice carving while he was still living in Japan, and since then his passion for it has evolved.
 He has competed in competitions in the USA, Canada, Japan, Russia, China and more.

-This is Tak’s third year at Wintershines
+This is Tak’s forth year at Wintershines

 Tom Pitt Tom is from Winnipeg, Manitoba and has Been carving Ice since 1984.
 Represented Canada 3 times at the winter Olympics in Nagano Japan, Salt Lake City and recently at Vancouver.
 Competed in Japan, China, Germany, the States and all over Canada Has worked as a Culinary arts instructor and Chef at numerous Casino’s after Apprenticing with Chef Murakami where I learned the skill of Ice sculpting.

-This is Tom’s 6th year at Wintershines
+This is Tom’s seventh year at Wintershines

 Doug Lingelbach Doug Lingelbach was born and raised in Saskatchewan.
 As he was training to become an arborist over 20 years ago, he used his talent with a chainsaw to carve a chair out of a giant cottonwood tree.
 This led to various styles of sculpture created from the wood he became acquainted with through his relationship with trees.